makersacademy/bowling-challenge/README.md

 ## User stories

--[x] I want to start a game of bowling
+- [x] I want to start a game of bowling

--[x] I want to roll
+- [x] I want to roll

--[x] I want to have two rolls per frame
+- [x] I want to have two rolls per frame

--[] I want to end a frame when I score 10 in first roll
+- [ ] I want to end a frame when I score 10 in first roll

--[x] I want to keep track of my score for each roll including skipped ones
+- [x] I want to keep track of my score for each roll including skipped ones

--[] I want to keep track of my score for each frame including bonuses
+- [ ] I want to keep track of my score for each frame including bonuses

--[] I want to add this frame to the last frame if it was a strike
+- [ ] I want to add this frame to the last frame if it was a strike

--[] I want to add the first roll to the last frame if it was a spare
+- [ ] I want to add the first roll to the last frame if it was a spare

--[] I want the game to end after 10 frames
+- [ ] I want the game to end after 10 frames

--[] I want the game to only continue past 10 frames when the frame is a strike
+- [ ] I want the game to only continue past 10 frames when the frame is a strike

--[] I want the game to end after 13 frames if the last four frames are strikes.
+- [ ] I want the game to end after 13 frames if the last four frames are strikes.